Ombi-app/Ombi.Docs/docs/guides/installation.md

 **Note:** This is the easy way, and only works with Debian-based distributions.
 Also note that only systemd is supported, not upstart.
 That means Debian jessie and up, and Ubuntu 15.04 and up.
 **Note 2:**  We are in the process of changing repo providers.
 Bear with us.
-**Note 3:**  Apt-Key has been deprecated in 21.xx onwards.
-We are currently working towards an updated example to solve this.
+**Note 3:**  Apt-Key has been deprecated in Ubuntu 21.xx onwards.
+Use the v4 (21.xx) method below for this OS.

 === "V4 (Develop)"
     1. Add the apt repository to the apt sources list: